Cvladianu/SoftEngOysterCAS/Readme.txt

 to allow more testing implementations, with other controllers/implementations of the classes used

 32. Refactored out redundant TravelTracker constructors (replacing occurances in tests accordingly, ie. with AdaptorDatabase.getInstance, so on)

+33. Refactored TravelTrackerTest so the common definitions of variables are not repetead; we have made some tradeoffs, as in for some tests (such as the first two ones, some variables, such as eventLog, are not required, but does not hinder them, so the change is worth doing, especially since there are more tests using them.
+In the case of travelTracker definition, we left each method with its own, as some of them have different definitions, and we felt that it would be bad practice to define them twice for some tests(if we also put them into the setup)